25% FCT: PDP Are Waiting For LP Supporters To Protest Because They Are More Militant -Shehu Sani | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 25% FCT: PDP Are Waiting For LP Supporters To Protest Because They Are More Militant -Shehu Sani

-Some days ago, it was reported that President Bola Tinubu warned the Presidential Election Petition Court (PREPEC) that misinterpreting the law as provided for in the constitution on the 25% of lawful votes cast in the Federal Capital Territory (FCT), Abuja, could lead to absurdity, chaos, anarchy, and alteration of the very intention of the legislature.
+It was reported a few days ago that President Bola Tinubu had cautioned the Presidential Election Petition Court (PREPEC) against ignoring the 25% of lawful votes cast in the Federal Capital Territory (FCT), Abuja, because doing so could lead to absurdity, chaos, anarchy, and a change in the very intention of the legislature.

 )